Stories

 Andrew Kim reflects on the assumption some people have that any Asian person they see is Chinese.
 He is a Canadian with Korean heritage but says he doesn’t mind being perceived as Chinese.

 Andrew Kim immigrated to Newfoundland from Korea in 1991 and grew up in St. John’s.
-Andrew is the Director of Graduate Enrolment Services in the School of Graduate Studies at Memorial University of Newfoundland.
+Andrew is the director of graduate enrolment services in the School of Graduate Studies at Memorial University of Newfoundland.

-Identity Newfoundlanders Culture Experience Mentality Chinese People Korean People Sociality
+Identity Newfoundlanders Culture Experience Mentality Chinese People Korean People Sociality Sociality

 Foraging for fiddleheads